Sanskar6000/meme-generator/README.md

 - download or clone the repository
 - run `npm install`
 - run `npm start`
-- app shlould be running on `http://localhost:3000/`
+- app should be running on `http://localhost:3000/`